 Since ovens run differently it could take a few minutes longer or less.
 I've made these using two different ovens and one oven took 5 minutes total and the other took 9 minutes.

-Finally, drizzle about 1/4 cup of the Italian dressing over the broccoli and toss.
+Finally, drizzle about ¼ cup of the Italian dressing over the broccoli and toss.
 Sprinkle the Parmesan cheese over, if using, and toss.
-Serve and enjoy.
-I can tell you my 16 year old son almost ate all of it because it’s that good.

 If you like roasted veggies, you should definitely try: